harahauk/linux-vm-tools/README.md

 ## Difficulties and considerations

+### General Security
+The modifications made to the guests carries serious security risks.
+I do not condone exposing any guests changed by these scripts to public network-segments.

 ### Fedora
 Since Fedora '43' is being shipped without X11 in favor of Wayland some serious re-design of this solution is needed for a working enchanced session. xrdp still seems to be working, but xvnc is proving harder to convince.